rnetonet/enviot/README.md

 ## Whats it is

-A project, specification and some implementation, to monitor some sensors and save the data, leveraging MQTT, FOG and Cloud.
-Some extras: REST API and Visualization.
+A very simple yet functional framework to monitor environment conditions using IOT.
+Applying MQTT for communication, a gateway as a FOG component and a layer of applications: storage, REST API and visualization.

 ## Dependencies